franciskershaw/game-of-fives/README.md

 #### Typography

-In keeping with the playful tone I was after, I chose to use the cartoonish 'Fredoka One' for the main headings.
-This font sets the tone for what the user will expect from the rest of the site: a slightly juvenile game that isn't intended to be taken too seriously!
+I chose to use the cartoonish 'Fredoka One' for the main headings, a font which sets the tone for what the user will expect from the rest of the site: a slightly juvenile game that isn't intended to be taken too seriously!

 ![Header](assets/images/header.png)